-I'm the breeder behind Queen City Samoyeds located in Denver, CO.
+I'm Pamela B., the breeder behind Queen City Samoyeds located in Denver, CO.
 My goal is to produce a great representation of the Samoyed and to continue improving the line with each generation.
 My passion is poured into every aspect of my breeding program.
 I truly love my dogs.
 I am a small breeder who shows my dogs in conformation, Rally and other performance events.

-What makes Pamela’s program special
+What makes your program special?

 This breed is my passion, and I love spending my life with them.
 I am very proud to be breeding these incredible dogs.
 It is important to me that I am breeding versatile, well-rounded, socialized, and healthy pups for my buyers to welcome into their homes and hearts.
 It would be my pleasure to introduce your family to your next Samoyed!